Due to You

 Marcus is single, 28, no children, living in a one-bed flat in Tower Hamlets (inside London).
 His UC calculation before the cap:

-The inside-London cap for a single adult is £1,413.92 a month.
-Marcus is £345 a month over the cap.
-Because Marcus has no children and no disability benefit, his only practical route out of the cap is to work enough hours to cross the earnings threshold, or to find cheaper accommodation — moving outside the Inner East London BRMA would bring his LHA down.
+The inside-Greater-London cap for a single adult is £1,413.92 a month.
+Marcus is about £361 a month over the cap.
+Because Marcus has no children and no disability benefit, his main practical route out of the cap is to earn at least £881/month after tax and National Insurance, or to find cheaper accommodation.

 How the cap interacts with UC assessment periods